bateman001/github-scraper/README.md

 5. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
 6. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "github-scraper",`

-## Using this projects
+## Using this project

-Before you do anything, in your terminal run `npm run scrape`
+1. To populate the database, in your command line run `npm run scrape`

+## API Endpoints

+### User Enpoints

+- `api/users/`
+  - returns all users

+- `api/users/:username`
+  - returns specified user

+- `api/users/:username/repos`
+  - returns all of a specified users repos

+### Repository Endpoints

+- `api/repos`
+  - returns all the repositories

+- `api/repos/

 ## Scripts